AnandJNairWhileCoding/Password-Saver/README.md

 2. Now enter the username and password,then click on "login" button.

 # How To Delete The Account?
-Step 1.
-Click on "delete account" button in the main menu.
+1. Click on "delete account" button in the main menu.
-Step 2.
-Now enter the username and password,then click on "Delete" button.
+2. Now enter the username and password,then click on "Delete" button.

 # Features
 1. All the saved passwords are encrypted.